wp-plugins/interconnect-it-weather-widget/readme.txt

 == Known problems ==

+Occasionally the forecast data is not returned by OpenWeatherMap causing blank space in the forecast list in the widget.

+Multiple shortcodes do not work if they are in the same post as the data is stored based on the widget ID if displayed in a widget space or the post ID if using the shortcode.

 This widget should work in all themes, although some themes styling will mix with the widget leaving bits that look out of place.

 IE7 does not support the icons we use for the weather display.